 Is Reiki something new?

 Reiki and the medical world

-Reiki therapy is recognized throughout the world as a form of complimentary healing therapy.
-In the U.S., a 1997 study by the National Institute of Health’s National Center for Complementary and Alternative Medicine (CAM) found 60 percent of physicians referred patients to CAM practitioners.
-Many hospitals offer CAM support for patients and Reiki is often included in the Integrative Therapy programs of hospitals and health care facilities alongside acupuncture, aromatherapy, massage, meditation, yoga and other therapies.
+Reiki therapy is is non-invasive, can be practiced anywhere, and has no unwanted side effects, and is recognized throughout the world as a form of complimentary healing therapy.
+As long ago as 1997 a study by the National Institute of Health’s National Center for Complementary and Alternative Medicine (CAM) found 60 percent of physicians referred patients to CAM practitioners.
+Most modern hospitals offer CAM support for patients and Reiki is often included in the Integrative Therapy programs of health care facilities alongside acupuncture, aromatherapy, massage, meditation, yoga and other therapies.

 According to the results of a 2011 survey released by Health Forum, a subsidiary of the American Hospital Association (AHA) and Samueli Institute, a non-profit research organization that investigates healing oriented practices, hospitals across the nation are responding to patient demand and integrating complementary and alternative medicine (CAM) services with the conventional services they normally provide.The survey shows that more than 42 percent of responding hospitals indicated they offer one or more CAM therapies.

 “The rise of complementary and alternative medicine reflects the continued effort on the part of hospitals and caregivers to broaden the vital services they provide to patients and communities,” said Nancy Foster, vice president for quality and patient safety at the AHA.
 “Hospitals have long known that what they do to treat and heal involves more than just medications and procedures.
 It is about using all of the art and science of medicine to restore the patient as fully as possible.”

 How is Reiki administered?